 Coordination with Canada is of the utmost importance to securing North American battery supply chains.
 With shared existing geographical, environmental, and economic benefits, the U.S. and Canada are poised to complement one another’s mineral resources as well as critical technologies, energy, and defense industries.
 As a North American organization, BMTC is an outspoken advocate of the benefits of U.S.-Canadian coordination on battery supply chains and encourages both countries to expand upon efforts together.

 The coalition is also engaging the U.S. government on trade policy impacting the industry.
 In January 2023, BMTC was appointed to serve on the newly formed Industry Trade Advisory Committee (ITAC) #5 on Critical Minerals and Nonferrous Metals.
 BMTC also applauds the formation of the Department of State’s (DOS) Clean Energy Resources Advisory Council (CERAC) as well as the Minerals Security Partnership (MSP), but more is still needed.

-China’s stranglehold on the battery materials market is not only due to strategic investments but is also a result of market manipulation and unfair trade practices.
-Leveraging the Committee on Foreign Investment in the United States (CFIUS), Section 301 tariffs on Chinese battery materials, and other trade policy mechanisms will become increasingly necessary as the North American battery industry grows.
+China’s stranglehold on the battery materials market is not only due to their many strategic investments, but also market manipulation and unfair trade practices.
+Leveraging these programs along with others such as the Committee on Foreign Investment in the United States (CFIUS), Section 301 tariffs on Chinese battery materials, and other trade policy mechanisms will become increasingly necessary as the North American battery industry continues to grow and thrive.